All Episodes

 So it's not just that they're letting people on the terrorist watch list in, gang members, traffickers flood into our country over the border.

-They're taking those that they have brought here and put into our prisons for criminal prosecutions, and when their sentences is over, they're saying, no longer are we going to send them home.
+They're taking those that they have brought here and put into our prisons for criminal prosecutions.

-They're just gonna live among us.
+They're just going to live among us.

 And you see how well that's working out in Colorado.